ucgmsim/gm_classifier/README.md

   -h, --help            show this help message and exit --output_prefix OUTPUT_PREFIX
-                        Prefix for the output files --event_list_ffp EVENT_LIST_FFP
+                        Prefix for the output files --record_list_ffp RECORD_LIST_FFP
-                        Path to file that lists all events to use (one per line).
-Note: in order to be able to use event filtering, the path from the record_dir has to include a folder with the event id as its name.
-Formats of event ids: just a number or XXXXpYYYYYY (where XXXX is a valid year) --record_list_ffp RECORD_LIST_FFP
                         Path to file that lists all records to use (one per line) --ko_matrices_dir KO_MATRICES_DIR